MechMicroMan/DefDAP/README.md

 ## How to install

-- Download and install Anaconda from https://repo.continuum.io/archive/ (Anaconda3-2020.02 has been tested)
+- DefDAP can be installed from PyPI using the command `pip install defdap`

-- Download the DefDAP package using the 'Clone or download' button above, and extract to a directory
+- If you use conda as your package manager (https://www.anaconda.com/), the prerequisite packages that are available from anaconda can be installed using the command `conda install scipy numpy matplotlib scikit-image scikit-learn pandas networkx jupyter ipython` (Anaconda3-2020.02 has been tested)

-- Open a terminal in that directory and run `pip install -e .`
+- For more information, see the [documentation](http://mechmicroman.github.io/DefDAP/installation.html)

 ## How to use